 Mi File Manager also recognizes multiple file formats, including music, videos, images, documents, APKs, and zip-files.
 The UI is crisp and clear which makes file management easier than ever.

 Astro file manager is second on our list which is amongst the best file manager and storage analyzer app for your Android device.
 Astro has all the top-rated features to manage disk space, organize files, manage downloads, convert and open compressed files.

 You can always manage your disk space easily as you compress files, uninstall apps and backup photos.
 Additionally, the file manager can also manage data on the SD card and in the cloud.
 The app also sports features to compress and decompress files of your choice, backup photos and files and many more.

-APUS File Manager is a free, powerful, intelligent, easy-to-use file manager which easily and efficiently help you free up your phone’s storage space, quickly find and manage your phone files as you like, free of traffic and quickly and securely transfer files with your friends.
+APUS File Manager is a free, powerful, intelligent, easy-to-use file manager which easily and efficiently help you with your phone’s space management, quickly find and manage your phone files as you like, free of traffic and quickly and securely transfer files with your friends.
 APUS File manager comes with smart cleaning function that saves you time and frees up more space on your device.

 The file manager is well adverse with various file formats for different functions.
 Additionally, the file manager also supports for connecting from a PC to an Android device hence managing your phone’s files on your computer goes really easy.